Emergency Gear for Earthquake Preparedness: Complete Buying Guides

 • The core emergency supplies include water (one gallon per person per day), non-perishable food, flashlights, a battery-powered radio, first aid supplies, and basic tools.

-• Quality matters — cheap emergency gear may fail when you need it most, so investing in reliable equipment is worth the extra cost.
+• Quality matters โ€” cheap emergency gear may fail when you need it most, so investing in reliable equipment is worth the extra cost.

 • Earthquake-specific gear like furniture straps, water heater anchors, and emergency shutoff tools can prevent secondary hazards like fires and floods.

-• Maintaining your emergency supplies is as important as buying them — check expiration dates, test batteries, and rotate food and water regularly.
+• Maintaining your emergency supplies is as important as buying them โ€” check expiration dates, test batteries, and rotate food and water regularly.

 When a major earthquake strikes, you may be without electricity, running water, or access to stores for days or even weeks.
 Emergency services will be overwhelmed, roads may be impassable, and you'll need to rely on whatever supplies you have on hand.
-Having the right emergency gear isn't just convenient — it can be the difference between safety and crisis.
+Having the right emergency gear isn't just convenient โ€” it can be the difference between safety and crisis.

-This section provides comprehensive buying guides for essential earthquake preparedness equipment.
-Each guide includes product recommendations based on reliability, value, and real-world performance, along with practical advice on what features matter most.
+This section provides how-to buying guides for essential earthquake preparedness equipment.
+Each guide explains what to look for and how to choose โ€” the features that matter โ€” drawing on FEMA, USGS, Red Cross, and manufacturer specifications rather than hands-on testing.
 Whether you're building your first emergency kit or upgrading existing supplies, these guides will help you make informed decisions.

 Complete Emergency Kits